-The Devil Lives Here – original title: O Diabo Mora Aqui – is a 2015 Brazilian supernatural horror feature film directed by Dante Vescio and Rodrigo Gasparini (the duo also made the short M is for Mailbox) from a screenplay co-written by Guilherme Aranha, Rafael Baliú and M.M.
+The Devil Lives Here – original title: O Diabo Mora Aqui – is a 2015 Brazilian supernatural horror film directed by Dante Vescio and Rodrigo Gasparini (the duo also made the short M is for Mailbox) from a screenplay co-written by Guilherme Aranha, Rafael Baliú and M.M.
 Izidoro.
 The movie stars Pedro Carvalho, Ivo Müller and Sidney Santiago.

 Three teenagers go visit a friend at his old farmhouse for the weekend.
 What they didn’t expect was to be stuck in the middle of a centenary war between good and evil…